-The normalized spectral densities of the F and SH beams at the crystal output are shown in Figs. 2(a) and (b) as a function of $\sqrt{S_0}$ in the case of $\beta = 0.85$.
+The normalized spectral densities of the F and SH beams at the crystal output are shown in Figs. 2(a)and (b) as a function of $\sqrt{S_0}$ in the case of $\beta = 0.85$ .
 Each vertical slice corresponds to a fixed $\sqrt{S_0}$ value.
-The figures illustrate the coupling of the F-beam and SH-beam energies on propagation.
+The figures illustrate the coupling of the F-beam and SH-beam energies on transmission.
 The meaning of the white dashed lines will be explained later.
 By comparing the spectral density distributions with the overall degrees of coherence of Fig. 1, it is evident that a range of almost constant $\bar{\mu}$ of the SH beam takes place when most of the F-beam energy has been transferred to the SH beam.
 In contrast, at 0.4 - 0.5 GV/m, where the abrupt decrease of the degree of coherence of the SH field occurs, the F-wave total output energy is larger than that of the SH field.
-In general, for a fixed crystal length the output energy oscillates between the F and SH fields as a function of $\sqrt{S_0}$.
+In general, for a fixed crystal length the output energy oscillates between the F and SH fields as a function of $\sqrt{S_0}$ .
 This behavior is similar to what has been found as a function of the propagation distance in works assessing the efficiency of SHG [3, 19].

-To explain the behavior of the overall degree of coherence of the SH beam we consider an ensemble of the incident GSM-beam realizations.
+To explain the behaviour of the overall degree of coherence of the SH beam we consider an ensemble of incident GSM-beam realizations.
 Averaging over all realizations produces a Gaussian spectral density distribution.
 However, individual realizations are not necessarily Gaussian.
 In particular, when the beam is partially coherent the realizations exhibit random spatial shape possibly with several intensity peaks.
+Figure 3 shows the spectral density of a typical GSMbeam realization (black dashed lines) as well as the related F-wave (blue solid curves) and SH-wave (red solid curves) realizations in the case of $\beta = 0.5$ for $\sqrt{S_0}$ values of (a) 0.01 GV/m, (b) 0.1 GV/m, and (c) 0.3 GV/m.
+Note that the GSM-beam realization has the same shape in all three cases.
 The lower the overall degree of coherence, the more random structure the realizations in general show.
 For a single realization the SHG is strongest at the locations of high intensity.
-For a low $\sqrt{S_0}$ value only the strongest intensity peak in a realization is able to contribute significantly to the SH-wave realization whose shape consequently exhibits a peak at this position.
+For a low $\sqrt{S_0}$ value only the strongest intensity peak in a realization is able to contribute significantly to the SH-wave realization whose shape consequently exhibits a peak at this position [red curve in 3(a)].
 The spatial locations of these peaks in the SH realizations are highly randomly distributed and represent a field which is less coherent than the F field.
 This explains why for small $\sqrt{S_0}$ values $\bar{\mu}$ is smaller for the SH beam in Fig. 1.

-When $\sqrt{S_0}$ increases more peaks in an F wave realization can contribute to the SHG and randomness in the SH-field realizations increases.
+When $\sqrt{S_0}$ increases more peaks in an F-wave realization can contribute to the SHG and randomness in the SH-field realizations increases [red curve in 3(b)].
 This tends to decrease the overall degree of coherence of the SH field as a function of $\sqrt{S_0}$ as observed in Fig. 1.
-Simultaneously, the peaks in the F-field realizations contributing to the SHG are split into two as the energy in the middle of a peak is transferred to the SH-field realization.
-This effect increases the number of peaks in the F-wave realizations and likewise leads to a decreasing trend in $\bar{\mu}$.
-The abrupt decrease of the SH-field $\bar{\mu}$ occurs when $\sqrt{S_0}$ becomes sufficiently large to induce SHG also in the tail parts of the F-field realizations.
-In this case, the SH (and F) realizations show highly peaked (random) structures and also lead to the filamentation of the spectral density distributions as observed in the right-hand sides of Figs. 2(a) and (b).
+Simultaneously, the peaks in the F-field realizations contributing to the SHG are split into two as the energy in the middle of a peak is transferred to the SH-field realization [blue curve in 3(b)].
+This effect increases the number of peaks in the